 Our principal executive offices are located at 1000 Louisiana Street, Suite 4300, Houston, Texas 77002 and our telephone number is (713) 584-1000.
 Our website is located at www.targaresources.com.
-We make our periodic reports and other information filed with or furnished to the Commission available, free of charge, through our website, as soon as reasonably practicable after those reports and other information are electronically filed with or furnished to the Commission.
-The information on our website is not part of this prospectus supplement, and you should rely only on information contained or incorporated by reference in this prospectus supplement when making a decision as to whether or not to invest in the common units.
+We make our periodic reports and other information filed with or furnished to the Securities and Exchange Commission, or the Commission, available, free of charge, through our website, as soon as reasonably practicable after those reports and other information are electronically filed with or furnished to the Commission.
+The information on our website is not part of this prospectus, and you should rely only on information contained or incorporated by reference in this prospectus when making a decision as to whether or not to invest in the common units.

-The diagram below depicts our organization and ownership.
+The diagram below depicts our organization and ownership prior to this offering.